Windsor Great Park: The Obelisk

 It was originally inscribed "Culloden" but this was erased on Queen Victoria's orders and replaced with "Cumberland", inscribed within an inset in the masonry.

+Wildlife

+Due to the presence of ancient trees and ancient grasslands, Windsor Great Park is an important wildlife site in the UK, and is nationally important for its fungal diversity.
+250 rare species have been found in the park, some of which are confined exclusively to the park and occur nowhere else.
+Windsor Great Park is regarded as an important bolete site by mycologists, and a few nationally rare species occur here, including Imperator rhodopurpureus, Rubroboletus legaliae and Butyriboletus fuscoroseus, although the latter of which has not been encountered for many years.
+Windsor Great Park is the only place in the UK where a confusing form of R. legaliae with entirely yellow pores occurs, and is the type locality for Boletus immutatus, as suggested by Ainsworth et al. a variable colour morph of Neoboletus luridiformis with metabolic abnormalities, which occurs exclusively at Windsor Great Park and nowhere else in the UK, and has not been recorded in Europe as well.
+Collection of fungi for consumption has been long forbidden in the park to safeguard the population of rare fungi, with significant sanctions in place if this law is ignored, much like with Epping Forest.
+Other fungi which have been reported from the park include Boletus aereus, Gyroporus castaneus and six species of tooth fungi such as Hericium coralloides, a species protected by law in the UK.
+It is currently considered for inclusion in the Site of Special Scientific Interest (SSSI) register due to the diversity of fungi.

+The park has a healthy population of red kite, which can be seen soaring all over the park on sunny days, and seeing and hearing ring-necked parakeet is commonplace.
+Other birds recorded from the park include the nationally threatened lesser spotted woodpecker and mandarin duck.

 Visiting

 A new visitor centre designed by Glenn Howells Architects and Buro Happold was opened in June 2006, and was nominated for the 2007 Stirling Prize.

 Park access via Rangers Gate is strictly for authorised vehicles only.
 There are several other road, horse and foot entrances.
 Access to some of the private areas of the Great Park is available, on application, for an annual key rental fee.
 Access to the park is governed by Windsor Great Park Regulations 1973.

 Events

-Every five or six years since 1993 Windsor Great Park has been home to the Scout and Girlguiding camp WINGS (Windsor International Guides and Scouts camp), last held in August 2014.
+Every five or six years since 1993 Windsor Great Park has been home to the Scouts and Guides camp WINGS (Windsor International Guides and Scouts camp), last held in August 2014.

 At the 15th World Conference of WAGGGS it was decided to mark the centenary of the birth of Lord Baden-Powell, the founder of Guiding, by holding a World Camp with four locations — Doe Lake, Ontario, Canada; Quezon City, Philippines; Lac de Conche, Switzerland; and Windsor Great Park, from 19 January to 2 February 1957.